pgf3712/pgf3712/README.md

 Here, I showcase a selection of projects that combine Data Science, Machine Learning, and Artificial Intelligence to tackle complex challenges and drive innovation across education, cultural preservation, and social support systems.
 ---

-## 🎷🎨🖥️👱🏻‍♀️ About Me
+## 👩‍💻🎷🎨🧠 About Me

-🎓 **PhD in Artificial Intelligence Applied to Cultural Heritage Preservation**
+🎓 **PhD in Artificial Intelligence for Cultural Heritage Preservation**
+🏢 **AI Engineer & Data Scientist at Tragsatec (Grupo Tragsa)**
-📊 **Passionate about transforming data into actionable insights** to address challenges across education, health, cultural engagement, and social inclusion.
+📊 Passionate about **transforming complex data into actionable insights** to tackle challenges in **education, health, cultural engagement, and social inclusion**.
-🔗 **Interdisciplinary problem solver**, bridging technology and creativity to design innovative solutions.
+🧩 **Interdisciplinary problem-solver**, combining **technology, creativity, and strategy** to build innovative solutions.

-📖 Fields of expertise: AI-driven decision-making, exploratory data analysis, and predictive modeling.
+🧠 **Expert in:**
+- AI-driven decision-making
+- Exploratory Data Analysis (EDA)
+- Predictive Modeling
+- Cultural analytics

+🎨 Blending art and code, I believe **AI is not only a tool for logic, but also a medium for creative expression**.

 ---